 First Nation Students

-Financial assistance for First Nation students may be available to Yukon First Nation beneficiaries/citizens who are accepted into post-secondary programs.
+Financial assistance may be available to Yukon First Nation beneficiaries/citizens who are accepted into post-secondary programs.
 For information on eligibility and procedures to apply for financial assistance, please contact your First Nation's education office.